 Note: The one element you cannot delete is an assigned group.
 To remove or change a previously assigned group, you must delete the rule and create a new one.
 To delete an inactive rule, click the X.

 Adding People ManuallyIt is still possible to manually add or remove users to a rule-managed group, even if rules for that group already exist.
 Users added this way are displayed as such in the Managed column.

 If a user is manually added to a group then, through profile changes, begins to meet the condition, they will automatically become managed by the rule.
 When you add a rule-managed user of the group into the Exclude users field, they are automatically excluded from the rule.

 - Expressions must have a valid syntax and use logical operators, leveraging the Okta Expression Language.

 - Expressions cannot contain an assignment ("=") operator.

 - User attributes used in expressions can only refer to available Okta user attributes.

-- Most functions supported in Okta Expression Language; however, convert, array, and time functions are not supported.
+- Most functions are supported in Okta Expression Language.

 - The AND operator